codeskyblue/gohttp/README.md

 `http-watcher` acts as a proxy in this configration

+### HTTP file server, no filesystem monitoring

+with arg : -monitor=false

 ### The CPU usage is high

 http-watcher is currently polling filesystem for event.
-When the directory is large, it may eat CPU add more ignore pattens to filter files will make it lower
+When the directory is large, it may eat CPU Adding more ignore pattens to filter files will make it lower

 ### TODO

-Use kqueue for OS X, inotify for Windows for better performance
+Use fsnotify to scale to large directory?